neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 1. Create repository, start page server on it (same as before)

 ```
-$ zenith init
+$ neon init
 ...
 created main branch
-new zenith repository was created in .zenith
+new neon repository was created in .neon

-$ zenith pageserver start
+$ neon pageserver start
-Starting pageserver at '127.0.0.1:64000' in .zenith
+Starting pageserver at '127.0.0.1:64000' in .neon
 Page server started
 ```

 2. Create branch

 ```
-$ zenith branch heikki main
+$ neon branch heikki main
 branching at end of WAL: 0/15ECF68
 ```